Skip to main content

 • Charities

-If you are an unmarried partner, you may be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
-Seek legal advice as soon as possible.
+If you were their partner but not married, this will feel deeply unfair, and you are far from alone in facing it.
+You may be able to make a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+Please get legal advice as soon as you are able.

 England and Wales